Spin fluctuations associated with the collapse of the pseudogap in a cuprate superconductor: Abstract

 \section{Abstract}

 Theories of the origin of superconductivity in cuprates are dependent on an understanding of their normal state which exhibits various competing orders.
 Transport and thermodynamic measurements on La$_{2-x}$Sr$_x$CuO$_4$ show signatures of a quantum critical point, including a peak in the electronic specific heat $C$ versus doping $p$, near the doping $p^{\star}$ where the pseudogap collapses.
 The fundamental nature of the fluctuations associated with this peak is unclear.
-Here we use inelastic neutron scattering to show that close to $T_c$ and near $p^{\star}$, there are low-energy collective spin excitations with characteristic energies $\approx$~5 meV.
-The correlation length of the spin fluctuations does not diverge in spite of the low energy scale and we conclude that the underlying quantum criticality is not due to antiferromagnetism but most likely to a collapse of the pseudogap.
+Here we use inelastic neutron scattering to show that close to $T_c$ and near $p^{\star}$, there are very-low-energy collective spin excitations with characteristic energies $\hbar \Gamma \approx$~5 meV.
+Cooling and applying a 8.8~T magnetic field creates a mixed state with a stronger magnetic response below 10~meV.
+We conclude that the low-energy spin-fluctuations are due to the collapse of the pseudogap combined with an underlying tendency to magnetic order.
 We show that the large specific heat near $p^{\star}$ can be understood in terms of collective spin fluctuations.
-The spin fluctuations we measure exist across the superconducting phase diagram and may be related to the strange metal behaviour observed in cuprates.
+The spin fluctuations we measure exist across the superconducting phase diagram and may be related to the strange metal behaviour observed in overdoped cuprates.

 Spin fluctuations can play an important part in determining the low-temperature thermal and quasiparticle properties of strongly-correlated electron systems.
 Notable examples are heavy-fermion metals \cite{Stewart1984_S,Coleman2015_C} such as CeCu$_6$ and UPt$_3$.
 At low temperatures, these materials show very-large linear heat capacities $\gamma=C/T$ because they form heavy electron quasiparticles incorporating moments of the $4f$ or $5f$ electrons and low-energy ($\lesssim 1$\;meV) spin fluctuations develop \cite{Walter1986_WWF}.
-While cuprate superconductors do not show the very-large quasiparticle mass $m^{\star}$ observed in heavy-fermions systems, they do show moderate enhancements of $\gamma$ and $m^{\star}$ up to a factor of $\sim$3 with respect to the local-density-approximation (LDA) band structure calculations \cite{Rourke2010_RBBM,Ramshaw2015_RSMD,Yoshida2007_YZLK, Horio2018_HHSM,Markiewicz2005_MSLL} (see Fig.~\ref{fig:entropy_heat_capacity}b).
-In this work, we investigate how the spin degrees of freedom contribute to the enhancement of $\gamma$ and $m^{\star}$ in the cuprates.
+While cuprate superconductors (SC) do not show the very-large quasiparticle mass $m^{\star}$ observed in heavy-fermions systems, they do show moderate enhancements of $\gamma$ and $m^{\star}$ up to a factor of $\sim$3 with respect to the local-density-approximation (LDA) band structure calculations \cite{Rourke2010_RBBM,Ramshaw2015_RSMD,Yoshida2007_YZLK, Horio2018_HHSM,Markiewicz2005_MSLL}.
+In this work, we investigate how the spin degrees of freedom contribute to the relatively large $\gamma$ observed for certain dopings in the cuprates.

 It is well known that the high-energy spin excitations persist across the superconducting phase diagram of cuprate superconductors \cite{Keimer2015_KKNU}.
 These excitations can have energies comparable with the exchange constant $J \approx 120$\;meV of the parent antiferromagnets.
 They are strong near the antiferromagnetic zone centre and are believed to cause superconductive pairing \cite{Scalapino2012_S}.
 The normal state of cuprate superconductors shows unusual behaviour in transport and thermodynamic properties \cite{Timusk1999aa,Proust2019_PT,Keimer2015_KKNU,Cooper2009aa,Proust2019_PT,Michon2019fk} such as the ``Planckian'' linear $T$-dependence of the resistivity \cite{Keimer2015_KKNU,Cooper2009aa,Hartnoll2021_HM}.
 These properties are related to excitations with lower energies comparable with $k_B T$ rather than $J$.